isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-03-post-windows-into-history.md

 ![Alt text for image on Isomer site](/images/Vol-12-issue-4/windows-into-history/3-windows_into_history.jpg)
 <div style="background-color: white;">(Left) Floor plan of the stained glass in the chapel of the Convent of the Holy Infant Jesus. <i>Courtesy of Yeo Kang Shua.</i></div>
 (Right) Convent of the Holy Infant Jesus (CHIJ) was a girls’ school established at the corner of Bras Basah Road and Victoria Street in 1854 by French Catholic nuns.
 The Neo-Gothic chapel was completed in 1903 and consecrated on 11 June 1904.
 The complex underwent extensive restoration works and reopened in 1996 as a commercial complex known as CHIJMES.
 Photo taken in the early 1900s. <i>Lim Kheng Chye Collection, courtesy of National Archives of Singapore.</i></div>

+A closer examination of the stained glass windows (see floor plan above) complicates the story further.
+Several windows bear the signature “Vitrail St Georges, Lyon, France”, and are dated “1994” – almost a full century after the chapel’s consecration.
+We know stained glass windows were already in place when the chapel was consecrated in 1904.
+A newspaper account dated 10 June 1904 described the windows as “most artistic”.7 How then do we explain the origins of these other windows, which bear a different signature and date?

+A few sets of cartoons from the Leuven archives can be linked in terms of theme and composition with the existing windows on site: (1) one set of five cartoons for the apse; (2) one set of three cartoons for the private chapel to the left of the apse; (3) one set of three cartoons for the private chapel to the right of the apse; (4) one set of two cartoons for the clerestory on either side of the apse; (5) one set of two cartoons for the windows flanking a circular window in the gallery; and (6) one cartoon for the quatrefoil (four-cusped panel) in the gallery.

+Comparing these cartoons with the chapel windows provides some insights.

+#### **GLASS IN THE APSE**

+In the apse, all five extant lancet windows are based on themes outlined in the Dobbelaere cartoons of these windows.

+Three of the five apsidal windows are direct adaptations of the Dobbelaere cartoons: The Nativity of Jesus (1C) “Presented by The Pupils of the Convent”; The Presentation of Infant Jesus (1D) “Presented by Benefactors of Manila”; and Jesus’s Sermon at the Temple (1E) “Presented by A.G.
+Pertille”.
+None of these windows is signed or dated, but the cartoons confirm that Jules Dobbelaere is their creator.

+The other two apsidal stained glass windows located to the left of the apse when facing it – The Annunciation (1A) and The Visitation (1B) – are signed “Vitrail St Georges, 1994, Lyon, France”.
+Although these two windows bear the signature of another studio and a more recent date, it is obvious that the theme and composition are based on the original cartoons by Dobbelaere.
+The only difference is in the donor panels.
+These now read as “Presented by a Benefactor”, whereas the cartoons bear the inscriptions “Presented by P.S.R.
+Pasoual” and “Presented by the Ossorio Family” respectively.

+#### **GLASS IN THE TWO PRIVATE CHAPELS**

+In the private chapel to the left of the apse, we begin to see discrepancies in the triptych window.

+The Dobbelaere cartoon shows three female saints: “S. Cæcilia” (St Cecilia, left); Saint Mary (not named in the panel, centre); and “S. Agnes” (St Agnes, right).
+The stained glass windows on site follow the cartoons in the placement of St Cecilia (2A) and St Mary (2B).
+But the cartoon’s St Agnes has been replaced by “S. Clothilde” (St Clothilde, 2C) on site.

+The drapery of the St Cecilia and St Mary windows also differ from the cartoons, as does the position of St Mary’s hand.
+There are also fewer angels in the St Mary panel than in the cartoon.

+All three windows now read “Presented by a Benefactor”, while the cartoons clearly bear the donors’ names: “Presented by D. De Souza”, “Presented by M.C.F.
+De Souza”, and “Presented by G. De Souza” respectively.

+The Dobbelaere signature is absent in this stained glass triptych.
+Instead, both the St Cecilia and St Clothilde windows are signed “Vitrail St Georges, 1994, Lyon, France”.
+The St Mary window is unsigned.

+In the private chapel to the right of the apse, the triptych window is a faithful realisation of the Dobbelaere cartoons without revisions: “S. Ludovicus” (St Louis, 3A) “Presented by A. De Souza”; The Death of St Joseph (3B) “Presented by E. De Souza”; and “S. Carolus Bor.”
+(St Charles Borromeo, 3C) “Presented by O.K.”.
+The latter bears the signature “J. Dobbelaere, Bruges, Belgium”.
+The cartoons allow us to confidently attribute these windows to the Dobbelaere studio.